UnironicallyLouis/JoinQuipper/README.md

 ### How to take this test

 1. Clone this repository to your github account
-1. Implement the user stories
+1. Implement the user stories above

 ### How to submit